 Urge incontinence is caused when the bladder muscle involuntarily contracts and pushes urine out of the bladder.
 Many times doctors don't know what causes this.
 But sometimes the cause is:

-Overactive bladder is a kind of urge incontinence.
-But not everyone with overactive bladder leaks urine.
-For more information, see the topic Overactive Bladder.
+Overactive Bladder is a kind of urge incontinence.
+But not everyone with Overactive Bladder leaks urine.
+For more information, see Overactive Bladder.

 Other types of incontinence

 Less common types of urinary incontinence have other causes.
 These types include:

 Treatments are different for each person.
 They depend on the type of incontinence you have and how much it affects your life.
 After your doctor knows what has caused the incontinence, your treatment may include exercises, bladder training, medicines, a pessary, or a combination of these.
 Some women may need surgery.